-Maybe this is exactly what you need to get you back onto your home treadmill again.
+Maybe this is exactly what you need to get you back on your home treadmill again.

 If the classes are anything like the spin classes, Peloton will motivate you like nothing else.
 Personally, I’m not a runner but I think I can get behind these total body classes.

 A few months ago, Peloton Cycle officially changed its name to One Peloton.
 What’s next for the company?
 Rumor has it that it’s a rowing machine.
 Only time will tell but having a home gym just got a lot cooler.